 Joe Bastardi is now going way back in time to explain the current hurricane.

-How is it gonna impact?
+How is it going to impact?

 Here's the question.

-When is it gonna hit?
+When is it going to hit?

-How bad Florida, Georgia, South Carolina, and up the East Coast.
+How bad Florida, Georgia, South Carolina, and up the East Coast?

 Charleston looks bad to me.